GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ### Chrome 118: Changes to opening file: scheme URLs {: #changes-to-file-scheme }

-Beginning in Chrome 118, extensions will need the "Allow access to file URLs" setting enabled from the chrome://extensions page to open file: scheme URLs, such as with the tabs or windows APIs.
-You can programmatically check for this access by calling [`chrome.extension.isAllowedFileSchemeAccess()`](/docs/extensions/reference/extension/#method-isAllowedFileSchemeAccess)`.
+Beginning in Chrome 118, extensions will need the "Allow access to file URLs" setting enabled from the `chrome://extensions` page to open file:// scheme URLs using the [Tabs](/docs/extensions/reference/tabs/) or [Windows](/docs/extensions/reference/windows/) APIs.
+You can programmatically check for this access by calling [`chrome.extension.isAllowedFileSchemeAccess()`](/docs/extensions/reference/extension/#method-isAllowedFileSchemeAccess).
 Firefox already restricts file URLs, and Safari supports the change.
 For more information, read the [post in the extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/ZtCvVISQU54/m/tOjjlzkfAgAJ).

 ### Chrome 117: Expanded URL protections on extension API navigations {: #expanded-kill-url }